John Carter Jr. (burgess): Early and family life

-Born to Jane Glyn of Middlesex, England, who emigrated to Virginia with her merchant husband John Carter.
+Carter was born to Jane Glyn of Middlesex, England, who emigrated to Virginia with her merchant husband John Carter.
 He had an elder brother George (who died at age 16 in 1654), and a slightly older sister Elizabeth, who would marry prominent Maryland colonists.
 Their family had initially settled in Upper Norfolk County (which became Nansemond County, Virginia), where all the children were born.
 In 1652, their father moved the family north of the Rappahannock River, to a plantation he called Corotoman, where their mother would die the following year.
 John and George were sent to England for their education, perhaps beginning when they were seven years old, as was the custom at the time.
 They boarded with their father's tobacco agent, who acted as surrogate parents as well as taught them the trade and were paid for their service.

-His father remarried four times (though his second and third wives died without bearing children), and had another daughter who died in infancy, as well as two additional sons: Robert by Sarah Ludlow and Charles Carter (1669-died circa or after 1690) by Elizabeth Shirley, his fifth wife and widow (who sailed to England with Charles shortly after the funeral, as contemplated in John Sr's will).
+Carter's father remarried four times (though his second and third wives died without bearing children), and had another daughter who died in infancy, as well as two additional sons: Robert by Sarah Ludlow and Charles Carter (1669 – died circa or after 1690) by Elizabeth Shirley, his fifth wife and widow (who sailed to England with Charles shortly after the funeral, as contemplated in John Sr's will).
 As the eldest surviving son, John raised his younger half-siblings.
-He sent his half brother Robert (who was only six when their father died) to England to be educated for six years, during which the boy lived with a tobacco merchant named Mr. Bailey and likely also learned about that trade as well.
+He sent his half-brother Robert (who was only six when their father died) to England to be educated for six years, during which the boy lived with a tobacco merchant named Mr. Bailey and likely also learned about that trade as well.
 His sisters and half-sisters married within the First Families of Virginia.

-In 1675, the 30 year old John Carter married Elizabeth Hull (who died between 1680 and 1684).
-They had a daughter, also Elizabeth two years later, who was 14 years old when her father died and in time married John Lloyd.
+In 1675, the 30-year-old Carter married Elizabeth Hull (who died between 1680 and 1684).
+They had a daughter, also Elizabeth, two years later, who was 14 years old when her father died and in time married John Lloyd.
 The widower remarried in 1684 to Elizabeth Travers, the daughter of Col. Rawleigh Travers.